-One of the key customer service KPIs of the contact center industry is the abandonment call rate.
-Measuring this KPI is essential for any operation running a contact center.
-However, this KPI is more complex than it seems.
-Let us help you with a short guide on why it matters, how to measure it, and what you can do to improve it!
+Abandoned call rate is one of the typical customer service KPIs – essential to better understand how well your agents and the system can handle voice communication.
+However, this metric is a lot more complex than it seems.
+Let us help you with a short guide on why abandonment rate matters, how to measure it, and what you can do to improve it.

-Abandoned call rate measures how many callers disconnect or hang up before being connected to an agent.
-Although this is typically calculated as an efficiency metric, it is also closely related to brand loyalty, as it shows how many customers are frustrated enough with the company’s customer service to hang up before an agent can help them.
+Abandoned call rate measures how many people dialing your call center disconnect or hang up before being connected to an agent.
+Although this is typically calculated as an efficiency metric, it is also closely related to brand loyalty, as it shows how many customers are frustrated with the company’s customer service to hang up before an agent can help them.

 Why does it matter?